 (3) Our board of directors has authorized the repurchase of up to \$600.0 million of our common stock.
 We have funded and intend to fund the repurchases through available cash resources.
 The stock repurchase program authorizes us to purchase our common stock on the open market or in privately negotiated transactions periodically in a manner that complies with applicable U.S. securities laws.
 The number of shares purchased and the timing of the purchases has depended and will depend on several factors, including share price, cash required for business plans, trading volume and other conditions.
 During April 2018, we implemented a repurchase plan in accordance with Rule 10b5-1 promulgated under the Securities Exchange Act of 1934, as amended.
-Future repurchases will be made under the Rule 10b5-1 plan as well as open market or privately negotiated transactions as described above.
+On March 19, 2020, we cancelled this Rule 10b5-1 plan.
+All future repurchases will be made in the open market or privately negotiated transactions as described above or upon the execution of a new Rule 10b5-1 plan, if implemented.
 We have no obligation to repurchase stock under this program and may suspend or terminate the repurchase program at any time.